wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-toolkit-improve-performance/includes/3-exercise-cache-data-loaded-components.md

-In this exercise, you’ll see how Microsoft Graph Toolkit components cache their data.
+In this exercise, you'll see how Microsoft Graph Toolkit components cache their data.
 You’ll also control cache configuration and see how it affects loading data from Microsoft Graph.

 ## Before you start

 Complete the following steps as prerequisites for this exercise.

-### 1. Configure Azure Active Directory App
+### 1. Configure an Azure Active Directory app

 For this module, you'll need an application with the following settings: